PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-Finally, we have to update our `registerUserAction` action in the `auth-actions.ts` file using the following code:
+Finally, we need to update our `registerUserAction` action in the `auth.ts` file using the following code:

 ```ts
 "use server";